RubyaAfrin/visual_representation_of_Tabular_EHR_for_SCA_prediction/README.md

 <p align="center"><i>Fig. 1:The overall workflow diagram of the method</i></p>

 ## Data Availability
-The database used in this study is available at [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/) and the extracted tabular EHRs data is availabe at [mimic3-benchmarks](https://github.com/YerevaNN/mimic3-benchmarks).
+The database used in this study is available at [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/) and the extracted tabular EHRs data can be reproduced by [mimic3-benchmarks](https://github.com/YerevaNN/mimic3-benchmarks).

 ## Handling Imbalance Image Dataset
 Two image datasets are created for handling imbalance in the dataset.
 The detail process of creating balanced datasets is found [here](https://github.com/afrin110203/visual_representation_of_Tabular_EHR_for_SCA_prediction/blob/main/img/flowchart_of_image_dataset_creation.png).